Elizabeth Canning: Perjury

 Reverend Harris had several of his witnesses sent to London, where they were interviewed by Gascoyne.
 In Newgate Prison on 9 March, Gascoyne also interviewed Susannah Wells, who confirmed Hall's new version of events.
-He then performed several interviews from 12–13 March, including Fortune and Judith Natus, and a witness who could cast doubt on John Iniser's testimony.
+He then performed several interviews from 12 to 13 March, including Fortune and Judith Natus, and a witness who could cast doubt on John Iniser's testimony.
 Gascoyne also asked George and Lucy Squires about their travels early in 1753; George was unable to recall all the places they had visited, and so Gascoyne sent him to Dorset to help him remember.
 Gascoyne then met with Elizabeth Long (Wells's daughter), who had been prevented by the mob from testifying for her mother, and on 23 March three of Canning's former witnesses expressed to Gascoyne their doubts about the young maid's story.
 Another witness, who swore that Squires had been in Abbotsbury in January, was interviewed two days later.
 Gascoyne instructed him to visit Squires in Newgate, where the two recognised one another immediately.

 Meanwhile, John Myles, who had replaced Salt and who now led the Canningites, had been gathering witnesses who could claim they had seen Mary Squires in the vicinity of Enfield Wash.
 One said he had seen two men dragging a woman towards Enfield early in January.
 Others told him they had on 29 January seen "a miserable poor wretch" travelling toward London.
 Myles found witnesses who claimed they had seen Squires at Enfield Wash in December and January.
 Myles unwittingly made Gascoyne aware of his investigation when he asked a John Cooper of Salisbury his opinion of seven of Gascoyne's witnesses, who claimed they had seen Squires in Coombe.
 Cooper wrote back affirming the good character of Thomas Greville (who had testified for Squires at her trial), but later sent the same information to Gascoyne, offering his support.

 At this point it appeared certain to Gascoyne that Canning had not told the truth.
 Through January, he thought, the Squireses had very likely been travelling through Dorset, Hampshire, and then London, and had not been in Enfield Wash to kidnap Canning.
 On 13 March, he therefore ordered Canning arrested, for perjury.